 The first step will be localizing; not every word or phrase will have an exact translation in a new culture, and you’ll need to understand how to adapt.
 Capitalize on trends, games, and apps that are region-specific.
 For example, if you’re promoting a card game in Asia, you may want to use “mahjong” to draw in a new audience.
 In fact, finding region-specific generic keywords could lead to entirely new revenue streams from different audiences, so don’t be afraid to explore!

-Finally, the discovery category covers all exploratory campaigns, and takes advantage of Apple Search Ads’ broad match targeting capabilities rather than exact matches, as is the case with the other three categories.
-These are the keywords that may be subject to internal disagreement, or have yet to prove themselves within a particular country.
-Don’t be afraid to invest in these.
+Finally, the discovery category covers all exploratory campaigns, and takes advantage of Apple Search Ads’ Broad Match Type targeting capabilities rather than exact matches, as is the case with the other three categories.
+These are the keywords that have yet to prove themselves within a particular country, and usually start with our top-performing generic keywords translated to a new language.
+While using Broad Match is just one facet of Bidalgo’s discovery campaign options, it’s particularly important to implement in new GEOs, so don’t be afraid to invest in these.
 There’s plenty of precedent for discovering new pockets of inventory that can end up outperforming your top keywords.

 As for how to divide your budget amongst the keyword categories, Bidalgo has a ground rule: generally speaking, 30% of the budget goes to discovery.
 Beyond that, brand, competition, and generic budgets will fluctuate based on what’s needed in each particular area.
 However, as we’ve noted, you’ll often get the most bang for your buck out of brand keywords.

 Step 4: Launch!
 And Be Ready for Next Time

 As you can see, it’s not easy adapting ad campaigns for new marketplaces, languages, and regions.
 You must be ready to adapt and strike while the iron’s hot; otherwise, your competitors will take over the new territory before you even get a chance.